-Type of intervention Admin. route No. doses I time No. Total treatments available Storage Remarks Hyperimmune globulin from animal plasma IM or IV depending on volume needed (?) - equipment & supplies for sterile injection and/or infusion & HCW who can administer Large-scale GMP- compliant equine or transgenic animal batches for human use not before mid- 2015 None Other hyperimmune globulins (e.g., TIG & RIG) should be stored at 2-8°C and should not be frozen Not yet available.
-Antiviral small inhibitory RNA TKM-100802: (Lipid nanoparticle siRNAs) IV equipment & supplies for sterile infusion & HCW who can administer Up to 100% survival in rhesus macaques.
-Survival better with 7 vs 4 PI treatment doses ~30 treatment courses available; further production under consideration (scalable to ~900 doses by 1 st quarter of 2015) Lyophilized LNP stable at 40°C FDA authorized emergency use in infected patients for therapeutic or post-exposure use; dose-related transient tolerable side effects related to cytokine release if at high dose; Requires IV infusion equipment and staff AVI 7537 (phosphorodiamidate siRNA) antisense RNA) IV equipment & supplies for sterile infusion & HCW who can administer 75% survival in rhesus macaques (40 mg/kg) Mfr. estimates 16 mg/kg, but says this may be an overestimation.
-Unclear Product is stored in bulk at 2-8°C, for stability, but after fill/finish and lyophylized, stable at room temp for months; vials have been retested for stability at 12-18 months with good results.
-Requires IV infusion equipment and staff Immunomodulators Interferons (Type 1 [,]) SQ/IM equipment & supplies for sterile infusion & HCW who can administer Not known - probably 1 injection/day.
-Several types commercially available.
-Non- pegylated probably preferable.
-Store at 2-8°C. Do not leave out of refrigerator for >24h.
+Type of intervention Administration route Storage Remarks globulin from animal plasma volume needed (?) - equipment and supplies for sterile injection and/or infusion; HCWs can administer (e.g., TIG and RIG) should be stored at 2-8°C and should not be frozen.
+Antiviral small inhibitory RNA TKM-100802 (Lipid nanoparticle siRNAs) IV equipment and supplies for sterile infusion; HCWs can administer Lyophilized LNP stable at 40°C FDA-authorized emergency use in infected patients for therapeutic or post-exposure use; dose-related transient tolerable side effects related to cytokine release if at high dose.
+Requires IV infusion equipment and staff AVI 7537 (phosphorodiamid ate siRNA) antisense RNA IV equipment and supplies for sterile infusion; HCWs can administer Product is stored in bulk at 2-8°C, for stability, but after fill/finish and lyophylized, stable at room temp for months; vials have been retested for stability at 12-18 months with good results.
+Requires IV infusion equipment and staff Immunomodulator s Interferons (Type 1 [α,β]) SQ/IM equipment and supplies for sterile infusion; HCWs can administer Store at 2-8°C. Do not leave out of refrigerator for >24h.
 Do not freeze or shake.
-Protect from light (instructions for PEGASYS peginterferon -2a for subcutaneous use).
+Protect from light (instructions for PEGASYS peginterferon α -2a for subcutaneous use).
 In Ebola rhesus macaque model, administration of interferon x 9 d prolonged time to death; did not increase survival.
 Flu-like symptoms (fever, myalgia, chills, etc.) not uncommon with interferon injections - can potentially confound diagnosis / prognosis; anaphylaxis can occur.
-Contraindicated in combination with ribavirin in women who may
+Contraindicated in combination with ribavirin in women who may become pregnant - teratogenic.
+Antiviral drugs Favipiravir/T-705 Oral Stable at room temperature Up to 18 tablets per day to be swallowed (depending on